benibela/xidel/readme.txt

 This will print the titles of all pages that are linked from http://www.example.org.

---follow supports the same expressions as --extract, and it will follow the href or src attributes of the usual elements, or the contained text if there are no such attributes.
+--follow supports the same expressions as --extract.
+If it selects an element, it will go to the data referenced by that element (e.g. in a @href or @src attribute).
+Non standard elements are converted to a string, which is interpreted as an url.
+It will also follow forms, and the form-function can be used to fill-in some values in the form, e.g.:

+  xidel http://www.example.org -f "form((//form)[1], {'username': 'foobar', 'password': 'XXX'})" -e //title

+to submit the first form on a page to login somewhere.

 ==============================  Recursion / Argument order and grouping ===============================

-You can specify multiple --extract (-e) and --follow (-f) arguments to extract values from one page, follow the links to the next pages and extract values from there as well ...
+You can specify multiple --extract (-e) and --follow (-f) arguments to extract values from a page, e.g. follow the links to the next pages and extract values from there as well ...
 Thereby it is important in which order the arguments are given, so e.g. it extracts before following, and not the other way around.
 You can usually read it left-to-right like an English sentence, extracting from the current page,